Vehicle Rental Information

 Daily rentals are available from 6 a.m.-6 a.m. regardless of actual pick-up.
 An 1PM to 1PM rental would be a two day rental.

 Hourly Rentals are billed to the nearest quarter hour of use.

 Weekly rates are for up to 7 consecutive days.

 Long-term/permanently assigned rentals are charged annually after the end of the first quarter.

-Reservation requests must be submitted in one of the following ways:
+Reservation requests must be submitted electronically:

 If the requested pickup date and time is less than 24 hours from the time of the request, phone the Transportation Services Office directly, (907) 474-5875.
 Every effort will be made to fill a last minute request, however vehicle availability cannot always be guaranteed.